rordenlab/dcm2niix/Philips/README.md

 ## General variations

 Prior versions of dcm2niix used different methods to sort images.
-However, these have proved unreliable The undocumented tags SliceNumberMrPhilips (2001,100A), NumberOfSlicesMrPhilips (2001,1018) are not always present.
+However, these have proved unreliable The undocumented tags SliceNumberMrPhilips (2001,100A).
 In theory, InStackPositionNumber (0020,9057) should be present in all enhanced files, but has not proved reliable (perhaps not in older Philips images or DICOM images that were modified after leaving the scanner).
-MRImageGradientOrientationNumber (2005,1413) is complicated by the inclusion of derived images.Therefore, current versions of dcm2niix do not depend on any of these.
+MRImageGradientOrientationNumber (2005,1413) is complicated by the inclusion of derived images.
+Therefore, current versions of dcm2niix do not generally depend on any of these.